Sydney Amateur Sailing Club: Famous yachts

-A number of club yachts have participated in the ocean classic Sydney to Hobart Yacht Race.
+A number of club yachts have participated in the ocean classic, the Sydney to Hobart Yacht Race.
 Some of these are Maluka (built 1933), Lolita (built 1946), Anitra V (built 1956, handicap winner 1957), Malohi (built 1959), Fidelis (built 1964), and Mister Christian (built 1965).
-Keeping Australian maritime history alive these classic yachts continue to race.
+Keeping Australian maritime history alive, these classic yachts continue to race.

 Gaffers Day

-Since 1972 the club regularly hosts Gaffers Day for gaff rig sailing boats.
+Since 1972, the club has regularly hosted Gaffers Day for gaff rig sailing boats.
 Up to 90 yachts from around Australia sail on Sydney Harbour as a practical demonstration of the skills and technology used in the nautical past.
 Unique to Sydney, the club continues to foster wooden boats and traditional rigs that make them so distinctive.

 Women on Water

-The club held it first Women on Water rally in 2020 to give women the opportunity, confidence and skills to sail.
-Since 1928 the club has encouraged women to take up sailing by holding regular events for boats to be sailed by women or by a crew member nominated by the owner.
-In 1928 the race was won by Miss Buckingham who defeated 13 rivals by 45 seconds.
+The club held its first Women on Water rally in 2020 to give women the opportunity, confidence and skills to sail.
+Since 1928, the club has encouraged women to take up sailing by holding regular events for boats to be sailed by women or by a crew member nominated by the owner.
+In 1928, the race was won by Miss Buckingham, who defeated 13 rivals by 45 seconds.

-On 2 March 1964 a SASC race made the front page of the Sydney Morning Herald when sixteen yachts collided off Bradleys Head whilst rounding the last buoy of a nine mile race.
+On 2 March 1964, a SASC race made the front page of the Sydney Morning Herald when sixteen yachts collided off Bradleys Head whilst rounding the last buoy of a nine mile race.
 The collision was the largest in Australian yachting history.
-Fortunately, there was no serious injury or damage nor was a protest received.
+Fortunately, there was no serious injury or damage, nor was a protest received.